tonytw1/squirrel-detector/README.md

 Here's an example of Motion detecting and bounding a movement:
 ![This is not a squirrel](images/not_squirrel.jpg)

 We'd like Motion to detect bounding boxes but not draw them on the saved image files.
 This configuration line seems todo this:
 ```
 locate_motion_mode preview
 ```

+Motion seems to have an issue with this Pi camera's auto exposure mode.
+This can be worked around by setting the camera to 1024 x 640.

 Let's use a python script to catch these events and publish them.